 Q: What are your plans for the redevelopment of the existing site?

 To meet the growing demand for our services, we are rejuvenating the site to create proceeds that will allow us to deliver a new standard of healthcare for country kids and their families.

 The vision is to create a beautifully integrated mixed-use development that is inclusive, open, and innovative.
 It will be one that draws different people and local businesses together, with a high-end residential community to support our work and improve the amenity for the community in which we reside.

 The development will include a mix of lifestyle-related functions and services that contribute to our vision of delivering a place focused on health and wellbeing the whole community can enjoy, in addition to developing approx. 58 residential apartments, and revitalised accommodation in Drummond House.

 Q: What does the redevelopment mean for Royal Far West?

 In the last decade we have grown ten-fold in the children and families we have supported and in the next decade we’ll have at least the same challenge again, with the impact of chronic drought, bushfires and COVID-19.
 The redevelopment is the key to enable us to sustainably grow our services both socially and financially to help many more country kids and families.

 Q: Who owns the land?

-RFW’s land located on Manly’s South Steyne has either been gifted to us, earnt or purchased in the interests of RFW and is land we own as freehold title.
-RFW will continue to own freehold as custodian of our land, and the apartments will be sold on a 99 year leasehold basis.
+RFW’s land located on Manly’s South Steyne has been gifted to us, earnt or purchased over decades in the interests of rural children and is land we own as freehold title.
+RFW will continue to own and manage our land holdings, and the apartments will be sold on a 99-year leasehold basis.

 A public school was established on this site right from the beginning of our operations.
 It later became known as the Royal Far West School, to cater specially to children who required extended stays at what was formerly known as the Far West Children’s Health Scheme.
-In December 2018 the school was integrated into the new Centre for Country Kids (CCK) building on Wentworth Street, Manly.
+In December 2018 the school was integrated into the new Centre for Country Kids (CCK) building on Wentworth Street.